tadhgboyle/tab/README.md

     - Serialize so if it gets returned they get the discount back

 ## Issues/Bugs:
-- Form error messages are not being translated
 - Clicking on a date to make new activity subtracts 1 from the day
 - Lazy loading of users/products (especially in cashier view).
     - Use this https://github.com/yajra/laravel-datatables